 We are currently advancing our product candidates AM-101 and AM-111 through clinical development.
-We expect our research and development expenses to increase in connection with our ongoing activities, particularly as we continue our ongoing and initiate new trials of AM-101 and AM-111 and initiate preclinical and clinical development of other product candidates.
-We expect that our total operating expense in 2015 will be in the range of CHF 25.0 to 30.0 million (excluding AM-111 clinical Phase 3 expenses to enroll patients in either REACH or HEALOS (each as defined below)).
-As of December 31, 2014, our cash and cash equivalents were CHF 56.9 million.
-We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements until at least fall 2016.
+We expect our research and development expenses to remain significant in connection with our ongoing activities, particularly as we continue our ongoing and initiate new trials of AM-101 and AM-111 and initiate pre-clinical and clinical development of other product candidates.
+We expect that our total operating expense in 2016 will be in the range of CHF 33.0 to 38.0 million (excluding AM-111 clinical Phase 2 expenses to enroll patients in REACH (as defined below)).
+As of December 31, 2015, our cash and cash equivalents were CHF 50.2 million.
+We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements at least until the fall of 2017.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future funding requirements will depend on many factors, including but not limited to:

-- · the scope, rate of progress, results and cost of our clinical trials, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - · the number and characteristics of product candidates that we pursue; - the cost, timing, and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing, and distribution capabilities; and - the terms and timing of any collaborative, licensing, and other arrangements that we may establish, including any required milestone and royalty payments thereunder.
+- the scope, rate of progress, results and cost of our clinical trials, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue; - the cost, timing, and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing, and distribution capabilities; and - the terms and timing of any collaborative, licensing, and other arrangements that we may establish, including any required milestone and royalty payments thereunder.

-We expect that we will require additional funding to advance our late-stage AM-111 clinical program in 2015.
-In addition, we expect that we will require additional capital to commercialize our product candidates AM-101 and AM-111.
+We expect that we will require additional funding to complete our late-stage AM-111 clinical program, obtain regulatory approval for AM-111 and to commercialize our product candidates AM-101 and AM-111.
 If we receive regulatory approval for AM-101 or AM-111, and if we choose to not grant any licenses to partners, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
 We also expect to continue to incur additional costs associated with operating as a public company.
 Additional funds may not be available on a timely basis, on favorable terms, or at all, and such funds, if raised, may not be sufficient to enable us to continue to implement our long-term business strategy.
 If we are not able to raise capital when needed, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts.